cloud66/igor-bot/README.md

-# igor-bot
+# RoboChat
-Igor is a custom Cloud 66 tool.
-It is a slack bot able to operate on your stacks.
-You will be able to manage your stacks directly through Slack.
-It means you can display the state of your stacks, deploy them and cancel them with simple commands such as `list` , `deploy` and `cancel`.
+RoboChat is an open source Slack-bot, build by [Cloud 66](http://www.cloud66.com/?utm_source=gh&utm_medium=ghp&utm_campaign=robochat).
+It is your very own personal-assistant that operates on your stacks directly from the Slack chat window.
+Now, you can display the state of your stacks, deploy them and cancel them with simple commands such as `list` , `deploy` and `cancel`.

 ![Codeship Status for cloud66/habitus](https://codeship.com/projects/714284d0-e914-0133-1e5d-4eaa3299b296/status)